 Red Bay, Cayman Islands

-Encompassing 62,000 square feet of skateable area, Black Pearl Skate & Surf Park is said to be among the world’s largest skateboard parks.
+Encompassing 62,000 square feet of skateable area, Black Pearl Skate & Surf Park is the world’s largest skateboard parks.
 Located just minutes from the Cayman Island’s famed Seven Mile Beach, the skate park features both smaller and larger bowls.
-In addition are a snake run, a street section with ledges and rails and designated areas for beginners, intermediates and advanced skateboarders.
+In addition are a snake run, a street section with ledges and rails.
+Additionally, there are designated areas for beginners, intermediates and advanced skateboarders.
+Back when it first opened, skateboard legend Tony Hawk helped open this sprawling park.
+It may still be the largest skateboard park in the Western Hemisphere.

 Guangzhou University Town Sports Center